googlefonts/colr-gradients-spec/colr-gradients-spec.md

 1. **Solid** paints a solid color
 1. **Linear gradient** paints a linear gradient
 1. **Radial gradient** paints a radial gradient
+1. **Filled Glyph** draws a non-COLR glyph
+   * A COLR v1 glyph made up of a list of Glyph paints is equivalent to a COLR v0 Layer Record with the added ability to use gradients.
+1. **COLR Glyph** reuses a COLR v1 glyph at a new position in the graph
 1. **Transformed** reuses another paint, applying an affine transformation
 1. **Composite** reuses two other paints, applying a compositing rule to combine them
    * We draw on https://www.w3.org/TR/compositing-1/ for our composite modes
-1. **Glyph** draws a non-COLR glyph
-   * A COLR v1 glyph made up of a list of Glyph paints is equivalent to a COLR v0 Layer Record with the added ability to use gradients.
-1. **Colr Glyph** reuses a COLR v1 glyph at a new position in the graph

 We have added an "alpha" (transparency) scalar to each invocation of a palette color.
 This allows for the expression of translucent versions of palette